 Our prices are obtained from a range of independent third-party market data providers who source their price feeds from relevant exchanges.

 A corporate action is an event initiated by a public company that affects the shares/equities issued by the company.
+For example:

 Whenever a futures contract reaches its expiry date, and an automatic rollover is defined for the instrument, all open positions and orders are automatically rolled-over to the next futures contract.
 In order to nullify the impact on the valuation of the open position, given the change in the underlying instrument’s rate (price) for the new contract period, a compensating adjustment is made to the account.
 Stop Orders and Limit Orders are also adjusted, to reflect the rate (price) of the instrument in the new contract.

 Instruments that are based on a futures contract either have an expiry date or a rollover date.
 You can find out which by clicking on the "Details" link on the main trading platform screen next to the instrument’s name.
 Whenever a futures contract reaches its expiry date, all open positions and Orders for that instrument are terminated, regardless of any associated Orders you may have set beforehand.

 Useful instrument information can be found in the “Details” tab for each instrument on the trading platform.
 These details may change from time to time, therefore please ensure you verify the information before trading (any change will only affect new positions).

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-80.6% of retail investor accounts lose money when trading CFDs with this provider.
+72% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.